igadmg/heap/Readme.md

 # Heap

-A generic implementation of min and max heaps in Go with an interface suitable for use as a priority queue.
+A generic implementation of min and max binary heaps in Go with an interface suitable for use as a priority queue.

 * Use with types that satisfy `constraints.Comparable`, or define a `Cmp` method for your type.